aechchiki/SIB_LongReadsAsmWorkshop_Lausanne18/Readme.md

 - You should NOT add here bigger data, pdfs, or other stuff that is not very useful to version
 - Do not hesitate to use issues

+DISCLAIMER: all scripts used in this workshop (see software) are distributed without any warranty and were not tested to the full extent (some even generated for the workshop specifically).